acdh-oeaw/stormychecker/README.md

 # Stormychecker
 Stormychecker is a Storm Crawler adaptation for URL checking.
-Instead of crawling, it checks the status of URLs and persists them in a database (currently mysql)
+Instead of crawling, it checks the status of URLs and persists them in a database.

-# How to setup and run
+# Setup and Run Local Mode

 0. Before you can run stormychecker, you need to install ApacheStorm: Download Apache Storm 1.2.2 (current supported version) from this link: https://archive.apache.org/dist/storm/apache-storm-1.2.2/apache-storm-1.2.2.tar.gz